AMERICAN RHODODENDRON SOCIETY

 Section F. Proprietary Interest in Name of Society

-The Society only shall have proprietary interest in the name "The American Rhododendron Society".
-Privilege to use such name by any chapter shall be at the pleasure of the Board of Directors of the Society.
+The Society only shall have proprietary interest in the name "The American Rhododendron Society" and its logo.
+Privilege to use such name and/or logo by any chapter shall be at the pleasure of the Board of Directors of the Society.

 DISTRICT AND REGIONAL ORGANIZATION